pboivin/twill-form-templates/README.md

     ];
 ```

-To keep things organized, you can prefix common fields with `page_`, and page-specific fields with the the template name.
+To keep things organized, you can prefix common fields with `page_`, and page-specific fields with the template name.

 ### Form View